reportvine/kapenta/README.md

 In order to get a Text report - append `.txt` to the path before adding the query parameters or set the `Accept` header to `text/plain`.

-All output is UTF-8 encoded
+**All output is UTF-8 encoded**

-The other end-point generated allows you to see what parameters are accepted by the report.
+An end-point is generated that allows you to see what parameters are accepted by the report.

-Invoking
+For example, you could run the following request:

 ```bash
 $ curl -G http://localhost:4567/api/customer_report/info